Vertical farming: What you need to know

 6 Different Types Of Hydroponic vertical farming Systems

 Whether you are looking for food or profits the following are possible crop and fish ideas for vertical farmers.
-To include them in your farm look into profits potential, low operation costs and the foods nutrition value.
+To include them in your farm look into profits potential, low operation costs, and the food’s nutritional value.

-Leafy greens like lettuce, herbs and commercial flowers are the most common for hydroponic system farmers.
-Others focus on growing baby greens, sprouts and microgreens like wheat grass in those vertical farms.
-The microgreens are fast growing and ready to harvest in 10-14 days.
+Leafy greens like lettuce, herbs, and commercial flowers are the most common for hydroponic system farmers.
+Others focus on growing baby greens, sprouts, and microgreens like wheatgrass in those vertical farms.
+The microgreens are fast-growing and ready to harvest in 10-14 days.
 The list of possible plants you can grow is endless.
-It includes light vines like straw berry, Greens like lettuce, kale, and basil.
+It includes light vines like strawberries and greens like lettuce, kale, and basil.
 To Make an informed decision based on market research and advice.

-If you want an aquaponics farming system that combine crops and fish farming, bass, tilapia and barramundi fish species are best to rear.
-Other profitable aquatic organisms you can rear in indoor tanks are snail, cray fish and prawns.
-Some edible algae, seaweed and sea weed are other options.
+If you want an aquaponics farming system that combines crops and fish farming, bass, tilapia, and barramundi fish species are best to rear.
+Other profitable aquatic organisms you can rear in indoor tanks are snails, crayfish, and prawns.
+Some edible algae, seaweed, and seaweed are other options.

 Indoor farmers can farm edible mushrooms, the highly valuable silk, or other insects like termites and cockroaches.
-While some of these has low acceptance as food among many communities in the country.
-They have a huge demand in medical, research and industrial use.
+Some of these have low acceptance as food among many communities in the country.
+They have a huge demand in medical, research, and industrial use.

 Pros and cons of vertical gardening